-20%: FIELD & LAB WORK: You are expected to participate in all field activities which may include, survey, excavation work like digging, sweeping and bucket lifting, screen sifting, bagging and tagging artifacts, mapping units or finds therein, and carrying things which may be bulky or heavy.
-For all lab work, you must keep accurate and complete records for all materials.
-In general, lab activates may include: washing, labelling, cataloging or taking inventory, notetaking, drawing, measuring, sampling, sorting, counting, weighing, data entry, photography, bagging things, carrying or moving bags or boxes of objects, conservations work, cleaning, and other similar activities.
+10%: LAB WORK: You are expected to participate in all lab work including: washing, labelling, cataloging or taking inventory, notetaking, drawing, measuring, sampling, sorting, counting, weighing, data entry, photography, bagging things, carrying or moving bags or boxes of objects, conservations work, cleaning, and other similar activities.
+You must keep accurate and complete records for all materials.

-20% FIELD JOURNAL: You must keep a detailed notebook which will be submitted and evaluated weekly by supervisors.
-Remember, you are the first person in over four-thousand years to see and study these contexts and artifacts.
+10% JOURNAL: You must keep a detailed notebook which will be submitted and evaluated weekly by supervisors.
+Remember, you are the first person in over four-thousand years to see and study these artifacts.
 As such, reliable registry and observation at every step of the process is the only way of saving this data for future analysis and interpretation.
 It is vitally important to record everything you saw and thought at the time.
 Those whose notes do not contain sufficient detail in this category assessment will be put on notice.